iracingreports/discordbot.iracingreports.com/welcome.md

 ![9-select-server](https://user-images.githubusercontent.com/658935/171344164-38406048-2293-45e4-bd5c-cbb7a596fbb3.png)

+**Note** If you've configured 2 factor authentication on your server, you'll need to enter an auth code from your authentication app.

 You'll be shown a list of the permissions that will be granted to the bot.
 Click the **Authorize** button.

 ![10-bot-perms](https://user-images.githubusercontent.com/658935/171344180-d1da031d-74f8-4467-9500-0e94843ef186.png)